Hadaka matsuri 裸祭り

-Hadaka matsuri have existed for several centuries and are held in many places in Japan, sometimes in summer but mainly in winter.
+Hadaka matsuri has existed for several centuries and are held in many places in Japan, sometimes in summer but mainly in winter.

-This is perhaps the most paradoxical side of Japan: known for their reserve, shyness, and their lack (if not dislike) of physical contact, the Japanese appear quite different when they participate in a matsuri (festival).
-Shouting, showing off, half-naked, huddled together when they gather to carry a mikoshi (shinto portable shrine), often half-drunk, they defy the stereotype of the "typical Japanese" behavior.
+This is perhaps the most paradoxical side of Japan: known for their reserve, shyness, and their lack of physical contact, the Japanese appear quite different when they participate in a matsuri (festival).
+Shouting, showing off, half-naked, huddled together when they gather to carry a mikoshi (shinto portable shrine), often intoxicated, they defy the stereotype of the "typically Japanese" behavior.
 And hadaka matsuri (nudity festivals), are an excellent example of this!

 Originally rites of purification

 The festivals that take place in winter include a purification ritual with water (most often with ice water!)
-Following which the "naked men", as they are named, fight to grab an object sacred (such as a stick, or ball) that has been blessed by a Shinto priest and is supposed to bring good luck.
+Following which the "naked men", as they are named, fight for the sacred object (such as a stick, or ball) that has been blessed by a Shinto priest and known to bring good luck.
 Formerly rites of purification or initiation, some of these festivals have become real shows, attracting thousands of people.
 They often include games in the mud, which adds to the joy of the participants as well as the spectators.
-As with other matsuri, there are food and drink stands and plenty of entertainment for children.
+As with other matsuris, there are food and drink stalls and entertainment for children.

 Winter hadaka matsuri

-These are the most fun to watch, since not only do these men spend long hours parading almost naked, but they are also often sprayed with ice water or roll about in the mud.
+These are the most fun to watch since not only do these men spend long hours parading almost naked but they are also often sprayed with ice water or rolled about in the mud.
 Sometimes visitors even take up the challenge and participate in the event.
 Among the most famous of these "nudity festivals" are:

 - Saidai-ji Matsuri at Saidai-ji Temple, Okayama

-The most impressive and the most famous festival.
-For more than 500 years, on the evening of the third Saturday in February, after parading in the streets of the city and being "purified" with cold water, some 9,000 almost naked men gather at Saidai-ji temple.
-At 10pm all the lights are put out and two sacred sticks, the shingi, and a hundred other lucky ones, are thrown by a Shinto priest into the crowd of men.
-What follows is an extraordinary melee, where these thousands of almost naked men wrestle with each other, trying to grab the sacred sticks from each other.
-The lucky ones are those who manage to keep hold of their stick and put it in a box filled with rice, called masu.
+The most impressive and most famous festival.
+For more than 500 years, on the evening of the third Saturday in February, after parading in the streets of the city and being "purified" with cold water, some 9,000 nearly naked men gather at Saidai-ji temple.
+At 10 pm all the lights are put out and two sacred sticks, the shingi, and a hundred other lucky ones are thrown by a Shinto priest into the crowd of men.
+What follows is an extraordinary melee, where these thousands of near-naked men wrestle one another, fighting for the sacred sticks.
+The few lucky ones are those who manage to keep hold of their stick and put it in a box filled with rice, called masu.
 This act is supposed to bring good luck for the year to come...

-On the eve of this event at 6pm, boys from elementary schools in the city also hold a hadaka matsuri.
+On the eve of this event at 6 pm, boys from elementary schools in the city also hold a hadaka matsuri.
 Also dressed in simple loincloths, they must try and catch rice cakes and small gifts.
 There are a lot of spectators, and it's not easy to follow the event.
-However, you can reserve paid places in advance that provide a better (and safer) view!
+However, you can reserve premium locations in advance providing a better and safer view!